Haiti

 Risk Level: Current Crisis

-Populations in Port-au-Prince, Haiti, are facing possible crimes against humanity due to widespread violence and abuses by armed gangs.
+Populations in Haiti are facing possible atrocity crimes due to widespread violence and abuses by armed gangs

 BACKGROUND:

-Populations are often confined to their neighborhood and face killings, disappearances, sexual violence and indiscriminate sniper attacks.
-Gangs also launch frequent attacks on schools, medical facilities and humanitarian organizations.
+Populations are often confined to their neighborhood and face killings, disappearances, torture and indiscriminate sniper attacks.
+Gangs launch frequent attacks on schools, medical facilities and humanitarian organizations.
 The Human Rights Service of the UN Integrated Office in Haiti (BINUH) has documented the forcible recruitment of children, with gangs establishing checkpoints around schools.
-According to Office of the UN High Commissioner for Human Rights (OHCHR) and BINUH, there has also been a significant rise in gang violence in Artibonite, a department in central Haiti, where populations face near-daily abuses.
 Several top UN officials and experts have reported that gangs are using systematic sexual violence, including collective rape and mutilation, as a means of exerting territorial control and to terrorize and inflict pain on communities.
-Refusing sexual demands has led to reprisals, including killings and arson attacks.
+The UN Security Council (UNSC)-mandated Panel of Experts observed that the use of sexual violence is a systematic and pervasive tactic and not the result of isolated incidents.
+The UN documented a tenfold increase in sexual violence against children during 2024 compared to 2023.

 RECENT DEVELOPMENTS: